ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 The lack of green shades in the dataset makes it possible to project the data points onto a surface with little information loss.
 The result of SVD in RGB space is presented below:

-2D representation

 {% include one-small-image.html center-img = '/images/2018-11-17/pca-all.svg' %}

 The parameters of the clustering methods were chosen semi-arbitrarily.
 The goal was to preserve the distinction between the white, grey and black cars, maintain over 10 shades of grey and have the cluster centers appear in positions that could be mapped to a line in a harmonious arrangement based on hue and brightness.
-All data was standardized (based on z-score) prior to clustering.
 The following plots show the clusters determined as well as their frequencies.

 #### K-means and mean shift in RGB